penja/terraform-scalr-storage-profiles/modules/terraform-scalr-storage-profile-azurerm/README.md

    -

 4. **Grant Storage Blob Data Contributor Access**:
-   - After running this module to create the storage account, you'll need to grant the service principal access to the storage account.
+   - After running this module to create the storage account https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts, you'll need to grant the service principal access to the storage account.
    - In the Azure Portal, navigate to the storage account created by this module.
    - Go to Access Control (IAM) > Add > Add role assignment.
    - Select the "Storage Blob Data Contributor" role.